 An internal injury is a very serious—and sometimes fatal—injury that requires immediate medical attention.
 Only a medical professional using testing equipment like that of a CT scan can properly diagnosis and treat an internal injury.

 A serious bus crash can place you at risk of one or more of these serious injuries.
 The driver is the only person on board who controls the bus.
-If a bus driver operates the bus in a negligent manner that results in serious injuries for you, contact the experienced law firm of Stewart J. Guss, Injury Accident Lawyers.
+If a bus driver operates the bus in a negligent manner that results in serious injuries for you, contact the experienced law firm of Stewart J. Guss, Personal Injury Lawyers.
 Our bus accident lawyers have more than 20 years of experience handling catastrophic claims.

 It is not unusual to receive an initial settlement offer from an insurance company.
 The amount offered may appear like a large sum of money to you and you may want to accept it.
 It is in your best interest to not accept the offer and to contact a legal professional right away.
 The insurance company is looking out for their company, and not you.
 The initial settlement offer is most likely not enough to cover your ongoing and future medical needs.

 Having a highly-experienced legal team on your side provides you with peace-of-mind during this stressful time.
 No one should deal with aggressive insurance company representatives while recovering from a traumatic bus accident.
-Let the legal team at Stewart J. Guss, Injury Accident Lawyers deal with the details of your case so you can focus on your health and your family.
+Let the legal team at Stewart J. Guss, Personal Injury Lawyers deal with the details of your case so you can focus on your health and your family.

 Call Our New Orleans Bus Accident Lawyers Now

 Taking a bus to school, to work, or for a trip is a great way to travel.
 Bus transportation helps the environment and can save you money.
 However, when the wrong driver sits behind the wheel, you don’t know it until it is too late: and this can mean death or disability for you or someone you love.
-If you or your loved one experienced a catastrophic injury due to a negligent bus driver or a bus with faulty brakes, contact the Stewart J. Guss, Injury Accident Lawyers to discuss your options.
+If you or your loved one experienced a catastrophic injury due to a negligent bus driver or a bus with faulty brakes, contact the Stewart J. Guss, Personal Injury Lawyers to discuss your options.

-At Stewart J. Guss, Injury Accident Lawyers, we treat our clients with the sympathy and respect they deserve.
+At Stewart J. Guss, Personal Injury Lawyers, we treat our clients with the sympathy and respect they deserve.
 Whether it is a personal injury or wrongful death claim, we remain dedicated to seeking justice for our clients.
 While each case is different, you may be entitled to financial compensation for your medical bills, lost wages, and pain and suffering.
 If we are unable to negotiate a fair settlement outside of court, we are unafraid to go to trial.